mdn/content/files/en-us/web/api/html_drag_and_drop_api/drag_operations/index.md

 - `all`
   - : `copy`, `move`, or `link`
 - `uninitialized`
-  - : the default value when the effect has not been set, equivalent to `all`.
+  - : the default value when the effect has not been set, equivalent to `all`

 Note that these values must be used exactly as listed above.
 For example, setting the {{domxref("DataTransfer.effectAllowed","effectAllowed")}} property to `copyMove` allows a copy or move operation but prevents the user from performing a link operation.
 If you don't change the {{domxref("DataTransfer.effectAllowed","effectAllowed")}} property, then any operation is allowed, just like with the '`all`' value.
 So you don't need to adjust this property unless you want to exclude specific types.